LUCIatUCI/websitecontent/README.md

 17. Give the pull request a title and description
 18. Click Create pull request
 19. That's it!
 Now the next time the LUCI website is updated your changes will be added to the website.

+Note: If you would like to add a custom image, use the upload file button to add an image to your directory.
+Then replace the default image.